Lasso and probabilistic inequalities for multivariate point processes: Acknowledgements

-{\bf Acknowledgements:} We are very grateful to Christine Tuleau-Malot who allowed us to use her R programs simulating Hawkes processes.
+We are very grateful to Christine Tuleau-Malot who allowed us to use her R programs simulating Hawkes processes.
 The research of Patricia Reynaud-Bouret and Vincent Rivoirard is partly supported by the french Agence Nationale de la Recherche (ANR 2011 BS01 010 01 projet Calibration).
+The authors would like to thank the anonymous Associate Editor and Referees for helpful comments and suggestions.